foldda/rda/README.md

 Recursive Delimited Array (RDA) is a plain-text data format for encoding structured data as text strings.
 It's a delimiter-based encoding, similar to CSV, which is more robust and simpler to implement compared to the tag-based, schema-dependent XML and JSON.

 An RDA string consists a "header" section containing the string's encoding chars, and a "payload" section containing the data elements encoded using the encoding chars from the header.
-Compared to CSV, which is limited for encoding 2-dimensional data, an RDA-encoded string can store any complex data in a multidimensional "space" using multiple delimiters that can be dynamically defined in its header.
-By using the encoding chars retrieved from the header, a parser program can parse the payload for the data content.
+Compared to CSV, which is limited for encoding 2-dimensional data, an RDA-encoded string can encode and store any complex data into a multidimensional "space" using the multiple delimiters defined in its header.
+With the encoding chars retrieved from the header, a parser program can parse the payload's data content dynamically without the need of any preset configuration.

 ## RDA Examples